Cassul/melbourne_code_club_go/Notes.md

-  x Have the records return their own query objects x Build the index x Update search code to use index
-- Implement our own low-level waitGroups
-- Investigate external_id search failure
+  x Have the records return their own query objects x Build the index x Update search code to use index x Implement our own low-level waitGroups x Investigate external_id search failure
 - Try a parallel linear search
 - Expand search to other fields x Expand search to other datasets